 As an owner/operator of a small to medium sized retail businesses, we hope this site is a resource to help you grow.
 As the content is developed we will address a wide range of issues relating to the growth of your business.
 Comments are welcome and if there is an issue you would like to have us deal with, please let us know.
-Most of our experience and certainly our interest is in the field of marketing.
-This will be evident as we go forward.
+Most of our experience and certainly our interest is in the field of marketing and sales.
 Welcome aboard.

 I have been trying to write a minimum of one post a month.
 I know it should be more frequent but it’s a reasonable goal which I plan to improve upon.
 I find myself on the last day of the month without an entry but I have the beginnings of this post as a draft.
 Interestingly the topic, reinvention, is topical given that New Year is typically a time that people address these types of issues.
 So here goes.